 A safer way to remove the Blackhole virus

-It is far safer and quicker to download CleanMyMac X (a link to a free edition of the app).
+It is far safer and quicker to download CleanMyMac ( you can try the app for free).

 This app is notarized by Apple, which means it doesn’t contain any malicious components.
 It’s rather a suite of many tools that analyze the health of your macOS.
 The app will scan your Mac for viruses, trojans, and malware that many fake “Mac optimizers” can miss.
 Once it finds everything that has infected your Mac with its Malware Removal tool, you can click Remove, deleting Blackhole safely from your Mac.